kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 ### `elements`

 List of valid values for a field.
-If provided, it creates a DataViews’ filter for the field.
-DataForm’s edit control will also use these values.
-(See `Edit` field property.)
+If provided, the field’s filter will use these as predefined options instead of using the field’s `Edit` function for user input (unless `filterBy` is set to `false`, see below).

 - Type: `array` of objects.
 - Optional.